Exploring Just a Handful of Tokyo’s Districts

 With screens the size of a studio apartment blasting J-Pop, people crossing the road every which way, and spidery streets lined with shops upon shops, it is easily somewhere that one could spend days.
 It is very Times Square feeling and the primary focus is to shop and eat, then eat and shop.

 Before coming to Tokyo, I figured that my favorite spot would be Shibuya.
-It’s so classically Japan, I figured it had to be the biggest and brightest for a reason.
+It’s so classically what we assume Japan will be like, and I figured it had to be the biggest and brightest for a reason.
 However, it ended up that my favorite place was…

 Shinjuku was hands down my favorite spot.